Plan For Your Future Tomorrow

 5. Distribution: The successor trustee distributes the trust's assets to your beneficiaries according to your instructions in the trust document.

-This structure allows for smooth asset management and transfer, minimizing complications for your loved ones after your passing.
+This structure allows for smooth asset management and transfer, minimizing complications for your loved ones.

 Common Misconceptions About Living Trusts